apollographql/supergraph-auth-checker/README.md

 `@requiresScopes` and `@policy` were merged using `OR` rules).
 New merge rules result in enforcing stricter requirements.
 Verify your subgraph and client configurations to ensure proper authorization is configured/enforced.

+#### Renamed Authorization Directives

+`WARNING: One or more authorization directive have been renamed.
+Make sure the Router version supports renamed authorization directives (v1.61.12+ or v2.8.1+).`

+A vulnerability in unpatched Apollo Router versions allowed for unauthorized access to protected data through schema elements with access control directives (@authenticated, @requiresScopes, and
+@policy) that were renamed via @link imports.
+Upgrade Router to one of the recommended versions.

 ### Errors

 #### Inconsistent Authorization On Polymorphic Types